Dixon1323/Bus_tracking/README.md

 ---

-## 📄 License
+## License

-License details have not been added.
-Please include a license (e.g., MIT, GPL) in a `LICENSE` file in the root directory.
+Distributed under the MIT License.
+See [LICENSE](https://github.com/Dixon1323/smart-hydrophonics-system/blob/main/LICENSE.md) for more information.

 ---